 ● Do you have individual concerns?
 What is their solution or how will they handle it?

 While in the barbershop or salon, if you see any of the below, it might be best to try another stylist.

 During your consultation or even at your first cut appointment, if you don’t feel comfortable with their answers, leave!
 Don’t hesitate to look elsewhere.

 Your First Appointment

 Found the one?
-Here are some best practices to make the most of your appointment:
+Here are some best practices to make the most of your first haircut appointment:

 ● Wash and style your hair as you normally would before your first appointment.
 Ensure that your hair is completely dry at the time of your appointment so that the stylist can easily see your curl pattern.

 ● Remind them of important items you might’ve discussed during a consultation

 ● Bring pictures of the style you want, and styles you don’t want.
 When looking at pictures of styles online.

 ○ Tip: Consider whether the person photographed has a similar face shape, curl pattern, and overall style to yours.
 If not, the cut might not turn out as you’d expect.